open-contracting/standard/standard/docs/en/schema/identifiers.md

 Contracts should always cross-reference a related award (using the awardID property), as key information such as suppliers may be contained in the related award.
 There may be multiple contracts referring to a single award, as in the case of a framework contract where multiple contract are issued against a single award.

-## Items, Documents and Milestones
+## Item, Document and Milestone IDs

 An item, document or milestone ID must be unique within a given array of items, and must be used consistently across all the releases in a contracting process.